awslabs/mountpoint-s3/doc/INSTALL.md

 ### Amazon Linux 2023 (AL2023)

-Mountpoint is now available directly in the Amazon Linux 2023 repository, so you can install it directly using the following command:
+Mountpoint is available directly in the Amazon Linux 2023 repository.

+1. Install it by entering the following command:
    ```
    sudo dnf install mount-s3
    ```

-Verify that Mountpoint for Amazon S3 is successfully installed by entering the following command:
+2. Verify that Mountpoint for Amazon S3 is successfully installed:
    ```
    mount-s3 --version
    ```
    You should see output similar to the following:
    ```
    mount-s3 1.21.0+1.amzn2023
    ```

-### RPM-based distributions (Amazon Linux, Fedora, CentOS, RHEL; excluding SUSE)
+### Other RPM-based distributions (Amazon Linux 2, Fedora, CentOS, RHEL; excluding SUSE)

 To download and install Mountpoint for Amazon S3 on RPM-based distributions, including Amazon Linux, follow these steps: